-In Table~\ref{tab:generation-examples}, we demonstrate generation examples from the ``Zh-En Big'' model for the four settings considered in this paper.
+In Table \ref{tab:generation-examples}, we demonstrate generation examples from the Zh-En Big model for the other three tasks considered in this paper.
 In general, the model tends to give higher priority to the syntactic input than the semantic input, even at the cost of faithfulness to the semantic input.
 For example, in Chinese controlled paraphrase generation, the semantic input ``i tired of your late night visits'' gets transformed into ``your visitor made me tired.'', which shows strong syntactic similarity to the syntactic input, although the word ``visit'' is replaced by the word ``visitor''.
 This sort of semantic drift occurs more often in controlled machine translation.
 For example, in English-to-Chinese translation, the instance with similar semantic and syntactic input is translated into ``your visitor made me late'', which mistranslates both ``visit'' and ``tired'', although the syntax of the instance remains very similar to that of the syntactic input.

 However, it is worth noting that the model manages to transform function words into appropriate words that fit the context.
-For example, in English controlled paraphrase generation, the phrase ``as soon as'' in the syntactic input is transformed into ``as long as'', and in Chinese-to-English controlled machine translation, the phrase ``why can't it eat'' is transformed into ``why couldn't i have been''.
+For example, in Chinese-to-English controlled machine translation, the phrase ``why can't it eat'' is transformed into ``why couldn't i have been''.
 It is also interesting to see that the model only needs to be trained once on Zh-En bitext to perform all four of these tasks.